 What is Fat Transfer Breast Augmentation?

-What is the Fat Transfer Breast Augmentation Procedure Like?
+How Does the Fat Transfer Breast Augmentation Procedure Work?

 The breast fat transfer procedure is a highly customizable procedure.
 First, liposuction is performed on an area of the body that has sufficient fat for the patient’s intended cup size.
 These areas typically include the stomach, thighs, hips, or love handles.
 Once the fat is collected, it’s processed and put into a sterile container for the fat injection process.
 The fat is then carefully injected into the breast tissue, ensuring a symmetrical and natural look.
 Once the fat grafting is complete, the patient is fitted with a supportive surgical bra for recovery.
 Breast augmentation fat transfer results can often be seen immediately; however, the issue is that up to half of the transferred fat does not survive the process.
 That is one of the principal reasons Dr. Rothaus is continuing to seek promising technologies to augment the percentage of fat that survives transfer.